IsaacAkin/webpack-practice/README.md

 # webpack-practice

-A dynamically rendered webpage using JavaScript and webpack
+A dynamically rendered webpage using JavaScript and webpack.
+I have themed the website around the original Final Fantasy 7 UI theme.